JoshWillik/SQLerator/README.md

 #SQLerator

 Making statement preparation easier to build.
-Only designed to return stirngs.
+Only designed to return strings.

 *It is your responsibility to actually execute the returned SQL string*